aredlavenkat/fluxion-docs/docs/rules/index.md

 # Rule Engine Overview

 Fluxion's rule engine lets you layer decision logic on top of aggregation pipelines.
-A rule wraps an ordered list of stages, attaches metadata and salience (priority), and optionally triggers actions or hooks when the pipeline produces matches.
+A rule wraps an ordered list of stages, attaches metadata and salience (priority), and optionally triggers actions or hooks when the pipeline passes.
 This section documents everything you need to author, validate, extend, and run rules—whether you are building tooling, integrating the runtime, or designing new SPIs.

 **Key capabilities**